These shortstops could be Yankees long-term solution at position

 - Oops!Something went wrong.Please try again later.

-While the stink of stale champagne is still being cleared out of the visiting clubhouse in Houston, baseball quickly turns its attention to the free agent market.
-For the Yankees, who’ve had plenty of down time to do their research after being bounced in the American League Wild Card Game, that means it’s time to fill holes that became very apparent in 2021.
+NEW YORK — While the stink of stale champagne is still being cleared out of the visiting clubhouse in Houston, baseball quickly turns its attention to the free-agent market.
+For the Yankees, who’ve had plenty of down time to do their research after being bounced in the American League wild-card game, that means it’s time to fill holes that became very apparent in 2021.

 First on their shopping list is a shortstop.
 Last month, after announcing the extension of manager Aaron Boone, GM Brian Cashman said that was an obvious need.
 Considering the team gave up on Gleyber Torres at shortstop in mid-September, it is pretty obvious.